fc92/poker/README.md

 ## Game description

-*poker* is a planing poker game **limiting vote influence** between the players.
-The goal is to collect an independent vote from each player and to improve the vote experience of distributed teams.
+*poker* is a planning poker game (or scrum poker) limiting vote influence between the players.
+The goals are to collect an independent vote from each player and to improve the vote experience of distributed teams.

-- vote progress is shared without showing vote values to avoid influence between players,
+- Vote progress is shared without showing vote values to avoid influence between players.
-- only when vote is closed vote values are revealed and the vote distribution is displayed,
+- Vote values are revealed only when the vote session is closed, and the vote distribution is displayed.
-- players can join or leave at any time.
+- Players can join or leave at any time.

 ![short demo](4players.gif)